lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_lies_and_deception.md

-# More notable responses from Openness GPT
+# Contemplating lies and deception

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of